 33 (1) Subject to the Articles, anything sent or supplied by or to the Association under the Articles may be sent or supplied in any way in which the Companies Act 2006 provides for documents or information which are authorised or required by any provision of that Act to be sent or supplied by or to the Association.

-(2) Subject to the Articles, any notice or document to be sent or supplied to a Trustee in connection with the taking of decisions by Trustees may also be sent or supplied by the means by which that Trustee has asked to be sent or supplied with such notices or documents for the time being.
+(2) Subject to the Articles, any notice or document to be sent or supplied to a Steering Committee member in connection with the taking of decisions by the Steering Committee may also be sent or supplied by the means by which that Steering Committee member has asked to be sent or supplied with such notices or documents for the time being.

-(3) A Trustee may agree with the Association that notices or documents sent to that Trustee in a particular way are to be deemed to have been received within a specified time of their being sent, and for the specified time to be less than 48 hours.
+(3) A Steering Committee member may agree with the Association that notices or documents sent to that Steering Committee member in a particular way are to be deemed to have been received within a specified time of their being sent, and for the specified time to be less than 48 hours.

 ASSOCIATION SEALS

-34 (1) Any common seal may only be used by the authority of the Trustees.
+34 (1) Any common seal may only be used by the authority of the Steering Committee.

-(2) The Trustees may decide by what means and in what form any common seal is to be used.
+(2) The Steering Committee may decide by what means and in what form any common seal is to be used.

-(3) Unless otherwise decided by the Trustees, if the Association has a common seal and it is affixed to a document, the document must also be signed by at least one authorised person in the presence of a witness who attests the signature.
+(3) Unless otherwise decided by the Steering Committee, if the Association has a common seal and it is affixed to a document, the document must also be signed by at least one authorised person in the presence of a witness who attests the signature.

 (4) For the purposes of this article, an authorised person is—

-any Trustee of the Association;
+any Steering Committee member of the Association;

 the Association secretary (if any); or

-any person authorised by the Trustees for the purpose of signing documents to which the common seal is applied.
+any person authorised by the Steering Committee for the purpose of signing documents to which the common seal is applied.

 NO RIGHT TO INSPECT ACCOUNTS AND OTHER RECORDS

-35 Except as provided by law or authorised by the Trustees or an ordinary resolution of the Association, no person is entitled to inspect any of the Association's accounting or other records or documents merely by virtue of being a Member.
+35 Except as provided by law or authorised by the Steering Committee or an ordinary resolution of the Association, no person is entitled to inspect any of the Association's accounting or other records or documents merely by virtue of being a Member.

 PROVISION FOR EMPLOYEES ON CESSATION OF BUSINESS

-36 The Trustees may decide to make provision for the benefit of persons employed or formerly employed by the Association or any of its subsidiaries (other than a Trustee or former Trustee or shadow Trustee) in connection with the cessation or transfer to any person of the whole or part of the undertaking of the Association or that subsidiary.
+36 The Steering Committee may decide to make provision for the benefit of persons employed or formerly employed by the Association or any of its subsidiaries (other than a Steering Committee member or former Steering Committee member) in connection with the cessation or transfer to any person of the whole or part of the undertaking of the Association or that subsidiary.

 CHANGES TO THE MEMORANDUM AND ARTICLES OF ASSOCIATION

-37 Any changes to the memorandum and Articles of Association of the Association shall be changed by special resolution passed by the Members present (either in person or by proxy) at a General Meeting by a majority of at least three quarters of the Members present or by three quarters of the Members eligible to vote on a poll vote.
+37 Any changes to the Memorandum and Articles of Association of the Association shall be made by special resolution passed by the Members present (either in person or by proxy) at a General Meeting by a majority of at least three quarters of the Members present or by three quarters of the Members eligible to vote on a poll vote.

-TRUSTEES' INDEMNITY AND INSURANCE
+STEERING COMMITTEE MEMBER'S INDEMNITY AND INSURANCE

 INDEMNITY

-38 (1) Subject to paragraph (2), a relevant Trustee of the Association or an associated Association may be indemnified out of the Association's assets against—
+38 (1) Subject to paragraph (2), a relevant Steering Committee member of the Association or an associated Association may be indemnified out of the Association's assets against—

-any liability incurred by that Trustee in connection with any negligence, default, breach of duty or breach of trust in relation to the Association or an associated Association,
+any liability incurred by that Steering Committee member in connection with any negligence, default, breach of duty or breach of trust in relation to the Association or an associated Association,

-any liability incurred by that Trustee in connection with the activities of the Association or an associated Association in its capacity as a Trustee of an occupational pension scheme (as defined in section 235(6) of the Companies Act 2006),

-any other liability incurred by that Trustee as an officer of the Association or an associated Association.
+any other liability incurred by that Steering Committee member as an officer of the Association or an associated Association.